Decoding algorithms for surface codes: Decoders for surface codes

 Similar to the MWPM decoder, the UF decoder works on two separate graphs, one for the $X$-checks and one for the $Z$-checks, and they include the boundary virtual checks discussed before.
 In the syndrome validation step, the checks within each of the graphs are considered to be even parity nodes if they correspond to a trivial measured syndrome element and odd parity nodes otherwise \cite{UF}.
 All odd parity nodes are considered clusters (at the beginning every cluster will have just one element).
 Then, every cluster will grow, encompassing its nearest check neighbours.
 When a cluster grows, its parity is updated to the one of the combined constituent checks.
 Checks with zero parity will contribute trivially to the overall parity of the cluster.
 When two different clusters come into contact, they merge into a single cluster the parity of which is the resulting one of combining the two previous ones.
 A cluster is frozen, i.e. it stops to grow if: \begin{itemize} \item The updated parity of the cluster results in an even parity. \item The cluster reaches a virtual qubit. \item The growing cluster merges with another cluster that is frozen as a result of reaching a virtual qubit. \end{itemize}

 FIG. \ref{clustergrowth} presents an example of syndrome validation for the $X$-check graph (note that the execution of the Z-check graph will be performed in the same manner).
-The top figure represents the error considered and the triggered checks.
-Note that we omit the $Z$-checks which we represent with orange circles for simplicity.
-On the second picture from the top, the clusters increase reaching the adjacent checks from the adjacent data qubits from the initial non-trivial checks.
+FIG. \ref{clustergrowth} a) represents the error considered and the triggered checks.
+On FIG. \ref{clustergrowth} b), the clusters increase reaching the adjacent checks from the adjacent data qubits from the initial non-trivial checks.
 The leftmost and rightmost non-trivial checks reach the boundary and, thus, freeze, as shown in the third row.
 We depict frozen clusters with the cyan color.
-Moreover, the two triggered checks on the bottom right of the surface code also freeze as a result of the even parity of the cluster.
-Therefore, by the third figure, only one cluster will continue to grow.
-For that reason, as it can be seen in the fourth figure, the cluster grows again making contact with one of the leftmost frozen clusters.
+Moreover, the two triggered checks on the bottom right of the rotated code also freeze as a result of the even parity of the cluster.
+Therefore, by FIG. \ref{clustergrowth} c), only one cluster will continue to grow.
+For that reason, as it can be seen in FIG. \ref{clustergrowth} d), the cluster grows again making contact with one of the leftmost frozen clusters.
 Consequently, they merge into a single cluster which is frozen because the new cluster has reached a virtual qubit.
-This makes the syndrome validation step to conclude, as it can be seen in the last row of FIG. \ref{clustergrowth}.
+This makes the syndrome validation step to conclude, as it can be seen in the FIG. \ref{clustergrowth} e).